 My own Greenville line is well-researched, but in a combined 65 years of research between myself and Pat Thompson, we’ve never identified the parents of my second great-grandfather Jim Mays, never got close, until now.

 Why isn’t Jim the son of Alfred Walker’s wife “X” and Pleasant Walker?
-Turns out, Cousin B and I share “Choice” family DNA shared matches in common on Ancestry, but Cousin B does not with either me or Cousin A. That puts the spotlight on Mariah Choice as his mother, at least.
+Turns out, Cousin B and I share “Choice” family DNA shared matches in common on Ancestry, but Cousin B does not with Cousin A. That puts the spotlight on Mariah Choice as his mother, at least.
 Why can’t Jim just be descended from Pleasant and Mariah?
 Because my second 4th DNA cousin is descended from Pleasant’s brother, Alfred (at least on paper).

 There is more DNA research to be done and these are just theories.
 Triangulation will enable me to further explore, confirm or refute these theories once I get Cousin A and B to post their data to GedMatch, but I feel it in my bones that Mariah Choice is my likely 3rd great-grandmother, mother of Jim Mays, most likely with an unidentified Mays man who also fathered Samuel Mays Sr. Furthermore, Oliver Mays, born 1845 is also found living in Mariah and Pleasant’s home in 1870, another probable son or nephew.
 Mariah was born about 1825 but did not start having children with Pleasant until 1852, when she was 27.
 There was plenty of time for her to have children before that relationship, and it would have been quite common among the enslaved to be forced to increase the slaveholder’s lot.
-Perhaps she had the Jim, Samuel, and Oliver in a quasi-relationship with a white Mays?
-Perhaps she had no say in the matter.
+Perhaps she had Jim, Samuel, and Oliver in a quasi-relationship with a white Mays?
+Perhaps she had no say in the matter as was often the case during slavery.

 A Father From Africa